-Wheat berries or wheat kernels with the husk removed are a cornerstone of long-term food storage.
 With proper storage, you can preserve wheat for 30 plus years.
 That’s 3 decades.
-The most important factor of wheat preservation is an oxygen-free environment, and for that, we need to repackage the wheat.
+The most important factor of wheat storage is an oxygen-free environment, and for that, we need to repackage the wheat.

-Wheat berries are preserved in long-term storage by re-packaging them into containers that protect them from oxygen, moisture, heat, light, and bugs.
-The best “DIY” packaging method for preserving dry wheat is a 5-gallon food-grade bucket lined with a Mylar bag and 2500cc of oxygen absorption.
+Wheat berries are best stored in long-term storage by re-packaging them into containers that protect them from oxygen, moisture, heat, light, and bugs.
+The best “DIY” packaging method for preserving dry wheat is a 5-gallon food-grade bucket lined with a Mylar bag and 2000cc of oxygen absorption.

 When I first started researching how I would store my bulk dry goods, I looked at the different options.
 All of the alternates have drawbacks that Oxygen absorbers don’t.